-7 A list of approved general education electives (humanities/ fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+7 A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
 NAS and below 100-level sciences do not satisfy this requirement.
 Students are advised to check the requirements of their transfer institution.

-8A list of approved general education electives (humanities/ fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+8A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, and science) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+Personal wellness courses do not satisfy this requirement.
 For the Social Sciences AS degree, students are recommended to complete six hours in a course or courses designated as having an international focus.
 Courses having an international focus are identified on the approved general education electives list.